How to Spot Payday Loan Debt Collection Scams

 This money will never come through.
 Any remotely deposited funds will appear as “pending” and won’t ever clear.
 Any check you get will bounce.
 In 2019, the FTC received over 27,000 reports of fake check scams to the tune of $28 million.

-Unfortunately, even if you back out, a scammer can sell your personal data to a third party.
-This includes your full name, contact info, date of birth, and social security number.
+Unfortunately, even if you catch on to the scam and back out, a scammer can sell your personal data to a third party.
+This includes your full name, contact info, date of birth, and Social Security number.
 Never provide this information by phone.

 You’re Ordered to Pay Upfront Fees